 The legal blood alcohol content level in West Palm Beach, Florida, is the same as much of the rest of the country at 0.08.
 Under Florida law, penalties are imposed based on the alcohol content level and the number of driving under the influence charges an individual has had over the years.

-Additionally, most individuals who end up being first-time DUI offenders are young professionals, recent graduates, or college students who now face criminal charges after having one too many drinks at a social function.
+Many people charged with a first-time DUI are students, recent college graduates, or young professionals who are facing criminal charges after having one too many drinks at a social function.